The Levinsky Gallery, University of Plymouth

 Curated by The Box in partnership with The Arts Institute, University of Plymouth and Royal Museums Greenwich

-The three-channel digital film projection is titled Narrenschiff (German for Ship of Fools) and is a direct reference to a 15th century book of the same title by the German theologian Sebastian Brant.
-This book satirized politicians, clerics and other well-known or influential people and was a huge success of the time, narrating the story of a crew of fools lost at sea.
+In 2017, Wiley made his first ever film installation.
+Narrenschiff (German for Ship of Fools) is a three-channel digital projection with direct reference to the 15thcentury book of the same title by the German theologian, Sebastian Brant.
+The book satirised politicians, clerics and other well-known or influential people and was a huge success of the time, narrating the story of a crew of fools lost at sea.

-The film joined The Box’s collections in 2018 thanks to the Contemporary Art Society’s Collections Fund at Frieze.
-For its first museum presentation, we're delighted to accompany it with a copy of 'The Ship of Fools' by Brant.
-Published in 1498, the book is part of our historically important Cottonian Collection.
+Narrenschiff joined The Box’s collections in 2018 thanks to the Contemporary Art Society’s Collections Fund at Frieze.
+The film is accompanied by the original 1498 book The Ship of Fools by Brant which is part of The Box’s Cottonian Collection.

 Explore our Kehinde Wiley resource